 students with a customizable, flexible curriculum to develop advanced

 linguistic and cultural expertise in a language and to apply that expertise in the disciplinary or professional contexts of their choice.
 Whether in the global village of today's world or in multiethnic communities such as Chicago, this advanced expertise is an increasingly valuable personal and professional asset, requiring appropriate training and credentials.
 The MA programs especially seek to serve adult professionals (government employees, social workers, healthcare providers, businesspeople, or certified K-12 teachers) whose careers require this applied expertise.

 The Department of Modern Languages offers the following graduate programs:

 Additional information regarding graduate programs in the Department of Modern Languages can be found in the MA handbook.
-The handbook outlines information students will need to know to successfully complete their program requirements, such as the portfolio requirement, service learning, advising and other resources to help students make the most of their DePaul experience.
+The handbook outlines information students will need to know for successful complete of their program requirements.